 Sometimes I think that we give acne more power than it deserves.
 There’s no denying that acne sucks, but it’s not as bad as it is made out to be by ourselves and others.

-Acne related websites, treatments and advertisements are the worst offenders.
+Acne related websites, treatments, and advertisements are the worst offenders.
 They use emotional manipulation tactics to make you feel worse about your acne, so you will buy whatever they are selling.

-The best thing to do is stop listening to marketers and remember they are salesmen.
+The best thing to do is to stop listening to marketers and remember they are salesmen.
 They are trying to get you to feel bad about your skin, so you buy what they are selling.

 They do it because it works.
 It worked on me for years.
 I was embarrassed and ashamed of my skin, so I bought whatever acne “cure” they were promoting.

 After years of listening to them and feeling bad, I started to think about if it was true or not.
 Was acne really negatively impacting my life or was I just listening to people tell that it should be?